neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-5.md

 In this task you are going to create a Conditional access policy to access Office 365 application.

-#### Pre-requisites for this task

-An Azure account with security administrator, Conditional Access administrator, or global administrator privilege.

 #### Steps:

 1. Browse to **Azure Active Directory** then under **Manage** select **Security** then select **Conditional Access**.